marioacjr/sbfrm/README.md

 #### Mandatory Parameters:
 - **op**: Operation to be performed.
-    - **update_collections**: Updates, in **dest/**, all roms, images and videos files for each collection (game system) present in **src/**.
+    - **update_collection**: Updates, in **dest/**, all roms, images and videos files for each collection (game system) present in **src/**.
 Update the **gamelist.xml** of each collection, or create a new one if it doesn't exist;
-    - **update_subcollection**: Update or Adds sub-collections to their respective collections.
-A subcollection is the another roms folder inside a collection folder (e.g. nes/## HACKS ##/).
-This operation works together with the optional parameter **-subcol_list**.
-If the optional parameter is not passed, no subcollection will be considered;
+    - **update_subsystem**: Update or Adds sub-collections to their respective collections.
+A subsystem is the another roms folder inside a system folder (e.g. nes/## HACKS ##/).
+This operation works together with the optional parameter **-subsys_list**.
+If the optional parameter is not passed, no subsystem will be considered;
-    - **raise_subcollection**: Elevates a sub-collection into the collection hierarchy.
-The newly created collection will have its own folders for organizing images and videos and its own **gamelist.xml**.
-This operation works in conjunction with the optional **-subcol_list** parameter.
+    - **raise_subsystem**: Elevates a subsystem into the system hierarchy.
+The newly created system will have its own folders for organizing images and videos and its own **gamelist.xml**.
+This operation works in conjunction with the optional **-subsys_list** parameter.
 If it is not set, the new collection will not be created.
 - **src/**: Path of the directory where the collection to be added is located.
     - Ex: /media/user/SHARE1/roms
 - **dest/**: Path of the directory where the files should be added.